How to run your first meeting with your staff as a new manager

 How to run your first team meeting

-Once you’ve done your prep work, the next step in the process is actually running your first team meeting (hooray!).
+Once you've done your prep work, the next step in the process is actually running your first team meeting.
 Here are a few pointers on how to run your first staff meeting that will help you achieve your meeting objective, connect with your team, and lay a solid foundation for a successful and productive team experience.

-1. Break the ice with your staff
+1. Break the ice with your new team members

 2. Keep the meeting structure flexible